johnsonk16/GroceryBasket-/README.md

 ### How?

 A previously built mobile application in Android Studio will be our inspiration.
 We want to develop a web application that curates a shopping list based off their meals.
 This application will give the user the freedom to favorite meals and add their own meals.
-The application will have a responsive design in order to be accessed from any technology, such as phone (Android or iOS), tablet, or computer.
 This application will help solve the problem of grocery and meal planning, as well as time planning.

 Front End (Web Application)
 * HTML/CSS
-* JavaScript (choose Framework)
+* JavaScript

-Front End (Mobile Application)
-* XML
-* Java

 Back end
-* Firebase
+* PHP
-* Google Recipe API
+* MySQL

 Tools
 * Git/GitHub